ballerina-platform/ballerina-distribution/examples/websocket-service-basic-auth-ldap-user-store/websocket_service_basic_auth_ldap_user_store.md

-# Basic Auth LDAP user store service
+# WebSocket service - Basic Auth LDAP user store

 A WebSocket service can be secured with Basic Auth and by enforcing authorization optionally.
 Then, it validates the Basic Auth token sent in the `Authorization` header against the provided configurations.
 This reads data from the configured LDAP.
 This stores usernames, passwords for authentication, and scopes for authorization.